kodecharlie/PeerPace/README.md

 ## Contributions

 <code>PeerPace</code> is a Python-based application authored on top of the django framework.
 It uses the typical array of web UI tools like CSS and javascript/jQuery.
 If you are so inclined to help out, let me know by pointing out some of your existing software repos so I can gauge your level of aptitude for this project.

+## Requirements

+You need django 1.10 and python 2.7, or better.

+## Installation

+More on this eventually.